 - Warmer ingredients incorporate together better so I usually bring my almond milk, peanut butter and egg to room temperature before baking.

-- To make vegan muffins, substitute a flax egg for the egg and make sure you’re using vegan chocolate chips.
+- To make vegan pumpkin muffins, substitute a flax egg for the egg and make sure you’re using vegan chocolate chips.

 - Be sure to check out the other sections above the recipe card for more detailed advice and suggestions for making this recipe.